neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 3. If the prices of a ticket 1-3 months out is significantly cheaper (say $1-5 instead of $20-$30) buy multiple tickets for a couple weekends.

 Depending on the route, this can actually be _way_ cheaper than booking last minute.
-If you do this through Megabus, you can later credit the un-used tickets to a future trip.
+If you do this through Megabus, you can later credit the unused tickets to a future trip.

 #### III.
 Snag overnight trips if you can.